LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

-\textbf{\textit{Preparation Time.}} We found that \ourapproach~was much more efficient, in terms of preparation time across project versions (mean~=~$0.23$ minutes and median~=~$0.13$ minutes), compared to ATM/Combined (mean~=~$3.15$ minutes and median~=~$0.74$ minutes) and ATM/TreeEditDistance (mean~=~$35.31$ minutes and median~=~$6.09$ minutes).
-Moreover, the preparation time of \ourapproach~took only $3.70\%$ of the \textit{MT}, compared to ATM/Combined ($7.65\%$) and ATM/TreeEditDistance ($41.35\%$).
-Results of quadratic regression showed that the coefficient on the quadratic term for \ourapproach~($1.241e^{-06}$) is one order of magnitude smaller than the coefficients for ATM/Combined ($6.634e^{-05}$) and two orders of magnitude smaller than ATM/TreeEditDistance ($4.3680e^{-04}$), with all coefficients statistically significant with $\alpha = 0.01$.
+\textbf{\textit{Preparation Time.}} We found that \ourapproach~is much more efficient, in terms of preparation time across project versions (mean~=~$0.23$ min and median~=~$0.14$ min), compared to ATM/Combined (mean~=~$3.15$ min and median~=~$0.74$ min) and ATM/TreeEditDistance (mean~=~$35.31$ min and median~=~$6.10$ min).
+Moreover, the preparation time of \ourapproach~takes only $35.75\%$ of the \textit{MT} per version, which is much less than ATM/Combined ($71.22\%$) and ATM/TreeEditDistance ($93.74\%$).
+Quadratic regression shows that the coefficient on the quadratic term for \ourapproach~($1.241e^{-06}$) is one order of magnitude smaller than the coefficients for ATM/Combined ($6.634e^{-05}$) and two orders of magnitude smaller than ATM/TreeEditDistance ($4.3680e^{-04}$), with all coefficients statistically significant with $\alpha = 0.01$.
 This indicates that, on larger industry projects with much larger test suites, the absolute calculation time difference between \ourapproach~and ATM is expected to be extremely large, thus making \ourapproach~a better option regarding scalability in preparation time.